-If someone asks me, how to navigate at the sea if my GPS is dead, the first thing I would answer, never goes out to the sea without backup GPS option.
+If someone asks me how to navigate at sea if my GPS is dead, the first thing I would answer is never go out to sea without a backup GPS option.

-I don’t want to talk much about so familiar for professional mariner’s things and tools like updated paper nautical charts, parallel rulers, dividers, log books and some other nautical instruments.
-These traditional marine navigation tools and devices should be the must-have on board.
+I don’t want to talk much about things and tools that are so familiar to professional mariners, like updated paper nautical charts, parallel rulers, dividers, log books, and some other nautical instruments.
+These traditional marine navigation tools and devices should be a must-have on board.

 It is not discussable that GPS and other satellite navigation systems are a great help for safe navigation.